ArchaicArchon/cloudymud/README.md

 # cloudymud
+install the haskell platform.
-run ./install.sh to install cloudy-datatypes and cloudy-front
+Then run ./install.sh to install cloudy-datatypes and cloudy-front.
+More To Come!